lillyengeler/redis-proxy-project/README.md

 "five": "six"
 }

+## System Tests
+The system tests run at container startup.
+They are held in a separate container called "testing".
+The first test verifies that the Redis instance is valid by setting a value and getting it with the Redis get() and set() methods.
+The next tests verify that the cache and connection between the Proxy and Redis server are working by populating the Redis db and subsequently searching for keys in the cache.

+Although I wrote several tests, there are many more tests I would have implemented if I had more time such as testing concurrency, a single backing Redis instance, and other small unit tests.

 ## Configuration Values

 The following config values are defined in an .env file and in the docker-compose. file: